 SHOP THE SAMSONITE VOLTAGE COLLECTION

-In Lab tests, our pros found the suitcase easy to pack and it had good durability scores overall — but they pointed out that the handle wasn’t as sturdy.
-Weighing a bit over 10 pounds, it’s on the heavier side, though you can purchase the lighter and smaller carry-on spinner, or as part of a set if you need both.
-Though it’s only available in one color at Macy’s, you can find it in five shades on Samsonite’s website.
+In Lab tests, our pros found the suitcase easy to pack, and it had good durability scores overall—but they pointed out that the handle wasn’t as sturdy.
+Weighing a bit over 10 pounds, it’s on the heavier side, though you can purchase the lighter and smaller carry-on spinner, or spring for the set if you need both.

 Dimensions31.8" x 22" x 13.6"